 Save the Date!
-ACMF 2024: August 14th-18th
+ACMF 2025: August 13th-17th 2025

 Save the Date!
-ACMF 2024: August 14th-18th
+ACMF 2025: August 13th-17th 2025

-Aged eight, Louisa was awarded a place at the Yehudi Menuhin School where she was a student of Professor Natasha Boyarsky.
+Aged eight, Louisa was awarded a place at the prestigious Yehudi Menuhin School where she was a student of Professor Natasha Boyarsky.

 British violinist Samuel Staples was born in London to a musical family and began playing the violin when he was five after a short-lived but enthusiastic career as a cellist.
 Aged eight he was awarded a place at the Yehudi Menuhin School where he studied with Natasha Boyarsky.